sonic4409/SelfBot/README.md

 Discord SelfBot made in Discord.js.

 # Setup
-Make sure you have Nodejs installed.
+Make sure you have Nodejs 8.4.0 or higher installed.
 To install dependencies, run `npm install`

 # Config